simp/pupmod-simp-nfs/README.md

 ## Description

 The SIMP nfs module can manage the exporting and mounting of nfs devices.
 It provides all the infrastructure needed to share a folder over the network.

 The module is broken into two parts: the server and the client.
-It supports security with either krb5 or stunnel, but not both.
+It supports security with either ``stunnel`` or ``krb5``, but not both.
 The services conflict at a system level.

 ### This is a SIMP module